adamsilver/fdpb/03-Book-A-Flight.md

 </fieldset>
 ```

-This looks good as is and I would encourage you to test this with users before adding style enhancements.
-But my spidey sense tells me that we can improve the experience by hiding the checkboxes and styling the labels to look like seats in a plane.
+This works well.
+But if user feedback shows further improvements are necessary we might consider adding a few style enhancements.
+To do this we can hide the checkboxes and make the labels look like seats on a plane.

-This saves space giving our design a better chance of working on smaller screens, *without* needing a horizontal scroll bar or having the seats wrap.
-It should also help to show those seats that are in the isle and those that are by the window.
+This saves space which is particularly useful on small screens meaning we don't need to give users the horizontal scroll bar or having seats wrap onto two lines.

-The important thing to note here though, is that we shouldn't hide the labels unless Javascript is available and capable to manage focus.
-Without this, keyboard users won't know where the cursor is.
+We shouldn't hide the labels without Javascript because we need Javascript to manage to the focus.
+That is, keyboard users won't know where the focus is because the checkboxes receive focus, not the labels.

-To fix this, we can listen to the focus event of each checkbox, and when it fires, we add a highlight to the label.
-When it blurs, remove the highlight.
+To fix this, we listen to the focus event of each checkbox and add a highlight to the label.
+When it blurs we remove the highlight giving the illusion of focus.
 We don't need to do anything for assistive devices here because they will use the form like normal.

 ```CSS
 https://codepen.io/siiron/pen/MYXZWg